CalrethonOfMirkwood/tri3CSPPortfolio/notes.md

 2. Make a license for your personal and Team project.
 Document license you picked and why.

 Already done, GNU GPLv3 for both.
 I don't really see a reason to leave my tried and trusted GNU GPLv3.

+# 5.4 - Crowdsourcing
+- Crowdsourcing making something that the general public can contribute to.
+Examples are:
+  - cryptocurrency, the transactions are verified by public in a process known as mining
+  - wikipedia, an online crowdsourced encyclopedia
+  - COVID data is often crowdsourced
+- Crowdsourcing is also very common in large statistics efforts or citizen science (citizen science itself is literally crowdsourcing)
+- Crowdsourced data is often accessible through APIs
+- Anything that someone can contribute to, regardless of scale, is arguably crowdsourced

+### Action
+1 CompSci has 150 principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?

+I'm curious about the students in the school's thoughts on a club that I am trying to start, the Antilife Antichoice Club

+2 What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?

+I don't think crowdsourcing within Del Norte could have a significant impact on my project.
+Our website is very personal and sensitive in nature, so we would be reluctant to have outsiders work on it.
+Nobody in GSA seems to know much about computer science, I don't know of anyone else both trustable and competent at the school to work on the project.

+# 5.3 - Computing Bias
+- Creation has the biases of its creator
+  - AI or other things that are made by one group but intended for everyone
+- Algorithms may be made to intentionally promote some information but suppress others
+  - Social media, dating apps
+- Really what is bias?

+### Action
+(I did the breakout group)

 # 5.2 - The Digital Divide
 - The digital divide, the technology access gap